preciousBlessed/alx-system_engineering-devops/0x01-shell_permissions/README.md

 to print out all the groups the current user belongs to.

 #sudo chown betty hello
-This command will change the ownership of a file hello to betty
+This command will change the ownership of a file hello to betty.

+#touch hello
+It creates an empty text file named hello